 Though it can be overwhelming to think about taking on a more thoughtful life, it really is a combination of the decisions we make every day.
 Each decision can have a positive or negative impact.
 We can decide how much we’d like to do and which methods or items work for us.

 Here are some of my favorite items and ways to practice a more conscious lifestyle (be it natural, organic, sustainable, fair-trade, or all of the above).
 These are items that take into account waste, production, ingredients, company ethics, and more.

 Considering how much I always have to have something to put on my dry hands, this is a current favorite that combines natural ingredients into a solid bar that fits in an easy-to-carry (and great-for-airplane-travel) tin.
 No plastic bottles to recycle and it smells amazing.

 My life felt totally revolutionized when I moved to using a menstrual cup every month.
-Despite what many believe, it has no mess and does not leak whatsoever when used properly.
+(PS: You can get these and other period products for cheap on Amazo.n) Despite what many believe, it has no mess and does not leak whatsoever when used properly.